PyCQA/redbaron/docs/nodes_reference.rst

 DefArgumentNode
 ===============

-A node a argument in a function definition.
+A node representing an argument in a function definition.

 .. ipython:: python